 Between technological distractions like smartphones and the increasingly larger profiles of sport utility vehicles and other modern cars, collisions between cars and pedestrians are unfortunately more common now than they have been for decades.
 Even when they occur at low speeds, pedestrian crashes have a much higher rate of serious injuries and fatalities than wrecks between motor vehicles.

-If you were injured by a negligent driver while crossing a street, it would be in your best interest to consult an personal injury attorney from Ostroff Injury Law.
+If you were injured by a negligent driver while crossing a street, it would be in your best interest to consult an personal injury attorney from Ostroff Godshall Injury and Accident Lawyers.
 They will help you obtain a fair financial recovery from the at-fault driver.
 Founding Partner Jon Ostroff and our Lewisburg pedestrian accident lawyers have extensive experience with these cases.

 In one claim, our team represented a client who was struck by a fracking truck that was backing up.
 Our client sustained injuries to his neck and shoulder and had to undergo surgery.
 We successfully recovered a $450,000 settlement on their behalf.
 Speak with our team about your case to discuss what we can do for you.